Detective Conan: Strategy Above the Depths: Plot

-The 9th annual Detective Conan film sets sail on a 100 million yen luxurious cruise.
-Fifteen years ago, a cruise named Yashiromaru, built by the Yashiro group, sank while sailing.
-In the present, a new cruise, the Saint Aphrodite, was built by the Yashiro group.
-Conan and the rest were invited to the cruise through Serena.
-Earlier, the husband of the CEO of the Yashiro family group, an established ship architect, had a heart-attack and drove his car down a cliff.
-On the second day of the cruise, the CEO herself was found murdered in her room.
-Later, her father, the President of the Yashiro group was also found missing.
+Fifteen years ago, a cargo ship named Yashiromaru, built by the Yashiro group, sank while colliding with iceberg.
+Fifteen years later on a new on a 100 million yen luxurious cruise ship named the MS Aphrodite, also built by the Yashiro group, Conan Edogawa and the rest were invited to the cruise through Sonoko Suzuki.
+Earlier, the husband of the CEO of the Yashiro family group, an established ship architect, apparently had a heart-attack and drove his car down a cliff.

+On the second day of Aphrodite, the CEO herself was found murdered in her room.
+Later, her father, the president of the Yashiro group was also found missing.
 He had been thrown off the cruise into the ocean, seemingly by the same person.
-At the welcoming party, Richard shows off his deduction skills, and concluded that the sub-designer of the cruise, Akiyoshi, was the murderer.
+At the welcoming party, Kogoro Mouri shows off his deduction skills, and concluded that the sub-designer of the cruise, Minako Akiyoshi, was the murderer.
 However, Conan has different ideas.
-Kusaka, a scriptwriter who worked in co-operation with Akiyoshi on a script, was the culprit.
-Kusaka reveals that the accident from 15 years ago was a scheme to sink the ship deliberately to get insurance.
+Hironari Kusaka, a scriptwriter who worked in co-operation with Akiyoshi on a script, was the culprit.
+Kusaka reveals that the accident from 15 years ago was a scheme to sink Yashiromaru deliberately to get insurance.
 His father was murdered when he discovered the captain of the ship was drugged and left to die.
 Kusaka immediately set off bombs and escaped by sea and the Detective Boys gave chase.

-After they successfully took down the criminal, more bombs were ignited.
-All passengers were evacuated, but Rachel returned to her hiding place during the hide-and-seek game to find a "gold medal" made by sea-shells the Detective Boys made for her.
-However, as the ship swayed, she fainted in the enclosed area.
+After they successfully took down Kusaka, more bombs were ignited.
+All passengers were evacuated, but Ran returned to her hiding place during the hide-and-seek game to find a "gold medal" made by sea-shells the Detective Boys made for her.
+However, as Aphrodite swayed, she fainted in the enclosed area.
 It turns out Akiyoshi was the main murderer after all, and she was the one who did all three killings and made Kusaka think that he did them himself.
-She also revealed that her father was the captain who died while the cruise ship sank.
-Richard, however, deduced correctly this time and managed to arrest Akiyoshi.
-He was originally trying to find evidence to prove her innocence because of her strong resemblance to his wife, but the more investigation he does, the more guilty she became.
-As Richard and Conan began to evacuate, they found out that Rachel was missing.
+She also revealed that her father was the captain who died while Yashiromaru sank.
+Kogoro, however, deduced correctly this time and managed to arrest Akiyoshi.
+He was originally trying to find evidence to prove her innocence because of her strong resemblance to his wife Eri Kisaki, but the more investigation he does, the more guilty she became.
+As Kogoro and Conan began to evacuate, they found out that Ran was missing.
 They find her under the deck of the boat with the help of a fire axe.
+Afterwards, a helicopter of Japan Coast Guard comes and picks them up, just before Aphrodite sinks stern-first to the bottom of the ocean.

-Afterwards a helicopter comes and picks them up.
-At the post credits, Conan explained he knew where Rachel was because when he kicked the volleyball, Rachel said she heard a soccer ball, meaning she was in a place with a tough wall.
-The detective kids come, and told Ran they made a better "gold medal" for her, and put it on her.
+In the post credits scene, Conan explained he knew where Ran was because when he kicked the volleyball, Ran said she heard a soccer ball, meaning she was in a place with a tough wall.
+The Detective Boys come, and told Ran they made a better "gold medal" for her, and put it on her.